 Inputs from 160 artisans

-Measurable impact of sustainable and scalable livelihood opportunities was the red threat over the course of the program which started with a survey of over 160 artisans in the Ikkal and the Khadi cluster, both situated in Hubli in the state of Karnataka.
+Measurable impact of sustainable and scalable livelihood opportunities was the red thread over the course of the program which started with a survey of over 160 artisans in the Ikkal and the Khadi cluster, both situated in Hubli in the state of Karnataka.
 The survey was conducted to understand the socio-economic status, earnings per month and the age of the artisans.
 The program also aimed at creating an identity for the artisans and generate awareness for the art, skill upgradation for 100 women weavers with respect to new product development and market enablement through online and offline sales channels.

 Preparing for the best